apify/apify-cli/README.md

 ```
 USAGE
-  $ apify pull [ACTORID]
+  $ apify pull [ACTORID] [-v <value>]

 ARGUMENTS
   ACTORID  Name or ID of the actor to run (e.g. "apify/hello-world" or "E2jjCZBezvAZnX8Rb").
 If not provided, the
            command will update the Actor in the current directory based on its name in ".actor/actor.json" file.

-OPTIONS
+FLAGS
-  -v, --version=version  Actor version number which will be pulled, e.g. 1.2.
+  -v, --version=<value>  Actor version number which will be pulled, e.g. 1.2.
 Default: the highest version

+DESCRIPTION
+  Pulls an Actor from the Apify platform to the current directory.
+If it is defined as Git repository, it will be
+  cloned.
+If it is defined as Web IDE, it will fetch the files.
 ```

 _See code: [src/commands/pull.js](https://github.com/apify/apify-cli/blob/v0.18.2/src/commands/pull.js)_